Companion Dogs

 About the Chinese Crested

-The Chinese Crested is a medium companion dogs known for its outgoing nature and capable mind.
-Well-suited to apartment living, the Chinese Crested is manageable for most owners.
+The Chinese Crested is a small companion dog known for being deeply loving with its family and outgoing and sociable.
+With a capable mind, well-suited to apartment living, the Chinese Crested is manageable for most owners.
 Typically standing 11 to 13 inches tall at the shoulder and weighing Up to 12 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Companion Dogs group, the Chinese Crested brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Chinese Crested is content with moderate daily activity.
 Deeply affectionate, the Chinese Crested loves being close to its people and forms strong bonds with every member of the household.